CS2103JAN2017-T16-B2/main/docs/DeveloperGuide.md

 **MSS**

-1. User requests to undo the previous operation
+1. User requests to undo the previous mutating operation
-2. System reverts the results of the last command executed by the user<br />
+2. System reverts the results of the last mutating command executed by the user<br />
 Use case ends

 **Extensions**

 2a.
-Previously executed command does not manipulate data
+No previously executed command exist

 > 2a1.
-System executes the undo command and notifies user that nothing was changed<br />
-  Use case ends

-2b.
-No previously executed command exist

-> 2b1.
 System notifies the user that there is no previous operation executed in the current session<br />
   Use case ends

 #### Use case: Find a task